googlemaps/android-maps-utils/README.md

 1. Add a single line to `local.properties` that looks like `MAPS_API_KEY=YOUR_API_KEY`, where `YOUR_API_KEY` is the API key you obtained in the first step
 1. Build and run the `debug` variant for the Maps SDK for Android version

+## Documentation

+See the generated [reference docs][javadoc] for a full list of classes and their methods.

+Written guides for using the utilities are published in [Google Maps Platform documentation][devsite-guide].

 <details>
   <summary><strong>Migration Guide from v0.x to 1.0</strong></summary>

-## Migration Guide from v0.x to 1.0
+### Migration Guide from v0.x to 1.0

 Improvements made in version [1.0.0](https://github.com/googlemaps/android-maps-utils/releases/tag/1.0.0) of the library to support multiple layers on the map caused breaking changes to versions prior to it.
 These changes also modify behaviors that are documented in the [Maps SDK for Android Maps documentation](https://developers.google.com/maps/documentation/android-sdk/intro) site.
 This section outlines all those changes and how you can migrate to use this library since version 1.0.0.

+## Usage

 ### Adding Click Events